snafaru/Wizardry.ProDOS/README.md

 # Wizardry.ProDOS
-Wizardry Proving Grounds v3.1 for the Apple II - In a ProDOS "shell" code by qkumba.
+Wizardry Proving Grounds v3.1 for the Apple II - In a ProDOS "shell" coded by qkumba.
 -
 *See the Wizardry.Code section of this GitHub for the package releases.